nycjing/stackathon/README.md

-Lotus is slow breath timer extension developed to use chrome extensions give user a quick office meditation session.
+Tomato is a Pomodoro timer extension developed to introduce chrome extensions during a GT WebDev presentation.